-- Local Standards.
+- Local codes and regulations.

 When initially trying to establish a tank farm layout, the designer should consult NFPA codes and local codes and regulations.